TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 │  https://vite.dev/rolldown
 ```

-* I replaced `__dirname` with `import.meta.dirname` in all my vite config files as requested.
-* Removed use of `vite-tsconfig-paths` plugin in all my Vite and Vitest config files.
-Replaced with `resolve.tsconfigPaths` option.
+I replaced `__dirname` with `import.meta.dirname` in all my vite config files as requested.
+I removed use of `vite-tsconfig-paths` plugin in all my Vite and Vitest config files and replaced it with the `resolve.tsconfigPaths` option.

 ```ts
 export default defineConfig({